Book choices for today:

 Pumpkin Paper Bags – Provide white paper bags, orange markers, crayons, or paint, pre-cut leaf shapes, pipe cleaners to make the tendrils, and tissue for stuffing the bags.
 Children can decorate their bag and then stuff them with tissues.
 Twist the end and hold it together with the pipe cleaner tendril and add a leaf shape.

 Pumpkin Sequence – I cannot remember where this is from, but when I do I will post it!
 They come out real nice.
 It is suggested that an orange paper plate be used, we didn’t have any, so I just had the children paint a white plate orange instead.

-Pumpkin Painting - This idea is from a teacher I worked with in New Mexico.
+Pumpkin Painting – This idea is from a teacher I worked with.
 She added pumpkin spice to the paint.
 The children enjoyed painting pumpkins and the smell of the paint!